 A limited number of human activities are known to occur at the Site, the intensity of the activities are concentrated over some areas of the MPA more than others, and the activities are typically regulated and/or licensed.
-There is strong potential for success of management through collective arrangements, cooperation, and the programmes and measures implemented by OSPAR Contracting Parties.
-Development of potential future activities will be monitored with a view to cooperate with the relevant competent authorities.
+There is strong potential for success of management through collective arrangements, co-operation, and the programmes and measures implemented by OSPAR Contracting Parties.